Sedniv

 Sedniv is famous for being the hometown of the Lyzohub family of Cossacks.
-The population of Sedniv suffered from Holodomor, causing it to lose its township in 1932.
-Sedniv was restored to a town in 1959.
+The population of Sedniv suffered heavily from the Holodomor, or Ukrainian Famine, causing it to lose its township status in 1932.
+More than 25 years later, in 1959, Sedniv was restored to a ton.

-Sedniv is located where the Ruthenian city of Snovsk used to be before it was destroyed by the Tatars in 1239.
-It is unknown when the town changed its name.
+Sedniv is located at the historic site of the Ruthenian city of Snovsk, then part of Kievan Rus', which was destroyed by the Tatars in 1239.
+It is unknown when the town changed its name from Snovsk to Sedniv.
 In 1648-1781 it was a district (sotnia) seat of the Chernihiv region (polk).

 History

 Prehistory

-Modern researchers trace the history of Sedniv to the Danish settlement of :da:Seden, from which the city got its name.
+Modern researchers trace the history of Sedniv to the Danish settlement of Seden, from which the city got its name.
 When the territories of the modern-day Chernihiv region were captured by the Rurik dynasty, Sedniv was renamed to Snovesk (Сновеськ).

-Kyivan Rus'
+Kievan Rus'

 The settlement is first mentioned in chronicles as an ancient fortress city of Snovsk.
 In 1068, Prince Sviatoslav with three thousand soldiers defeated 12 000 soldier Cuman army near Snovsk.
 The name comes from the River Snov ("sleep" - wash, bathe).
 Folk legend tells other versions of the town's name:

 "The devastating hordes of the Crimean Tatars attacked Snovsk, but could not take the city-fortress.
 The Tatars then called the city of Snovsk "Sidnaame"(сидняме), which translated from Tatar language as if to mean evil and brave.
 Hence - Sedniv."

 From 10th to 11th centuries, Snovsk was one of the strongholds of Kievan Rus', the center of a separate administrative unit - Snovskian Thousand.

 From 12th to 13th centuries, Snovsk was a part of the Chernihiv principality that was later destroyed by Tatars invaders in 1239.

 In the mid-14th century, the city was incorporated into the Grand Duchy of Lithuania.